 Ongoing Outreach, Education & Collaboration

 In addition to our collaboration with select members of industry who seek to advance and refine technologies related to endometriosis care and treatment, the CEC is always pleased to support a number of carefully chosen educational, non-profit and charitable endeavors, in keeping with the scope of our vision to improve the lives of all those affected by this disease.
 If your organization would like the Center for Endometriosis to give educational lectures at or otherwise participate in/support your event(s), please contact us to discuss further.
-We regret we cannot offer monetary support, but will be happy to review ways in which we can collaborate.
+We regret we cannot offer monetary support, but are always happy to review ways in which we can collaborate.